zyf0717/zyf0717.github.io/_posts/2020-06-25-pi-single-node-hadoop-spark.markdown

 2687 DataNode
 ```

 If this were just a single-node "cluster", configuration would stop here.
-However, I still have four worker nodes to setup, and the next steps are at: [Pi cluster (cluster Hadoop and Spark)](https://zyf0717.github.io/jekyll/update/2020/07/04/pi-clust-hadoop-spark.html)
+However, I still have four worker nodes to setup, and the next steps are at: [Pi Cluster (Worker Node Hadoop and Spark)]({% post_url 2020-07-04-pi-clust-hadoop-spark %})